Shinkansen: Early proposals

 The popular English name bullet train is a literal translation of the Japanese term dangan ressha (弾丸列車), a nickname given to the project while it was initially discussed in the 1930s.
-The name stuck because of the original 0 Series Shinkansen's resemblance to a bullet and its high speed.
+The name stuck because of the original 0 Series Shinkansen's resemblance to a Minié ball and its high speed.

-The Shinkansen name was first formally used in 1940 for a proposed standard gauge passenger and freight line between Tokyo and Shimonoseki that would have used steam and electric locomotives with a top speed of 200 km/h.
+The Shinkansen name was first formally used in 1940 for a proposed standard-gauge passenger and freight line between Tokyo and Shimonoseki that would have used steam and electric locomotives with a top speed of 200 km/h.
 Over the next three years, the Ministry of Railways drew up more ambitious plans to extend the line to Beijing (through a tunnel to Korea) and even Singapore, and build connections to the Trans-Siberian Railway and other trunk lines in Asia.
 These plans were abandoned in 1943 as Japan's position in World War II worsened.
 However, some construction did commence on the line; several tunnels on the present-day Shinkansen date to the war-era project.

 Construction

 Following the end of World War II, high-speed rail was forgotten for several years while traffic of passengers and freight steadily increased on the conventional Tōkaidō Main Line along with the reconstruction of Japanese industry and economy.
 By the mid-1950s the Tōkaidō Line was operating at full capacity, and the Ministry of Railways decided to revisit the Shinkansen project.
-In 1957, Odakyu Electric Railway introduced its 3000 series SE Romancecar train, setting a world speed record of 145 km/h for a narrow gauge train.
-This train gave designers the confidence that they could safely build an even faster standard gauge train.
+In 1957, Odakyu Electric Railway introduced its 3000 series SE Romancecar train, setting a world speed record of 145 km/h for a narrow-gauge train when JNR leased a trainset in order to perform high-speed tests.
+This train gave designers the confidence that they could safely build an even faster standard-gauge train.
 Thus the first Shinkansen, the 0 series, was built on the success of the Romancecar.

-In the 1950s, the Japanese national attitude was that railways would soon be outdated and replaced by air travel and highways as in the United States and many countries in Europe.
+In the 1950s, the Japanese national attitude was that as was happening in the United States, railways would soon be outdated and replaced by air travel and highways.
 However, Shinji Sogō, President of Japanese National Railways, insisted strongly on the possibility of high-speed rail, and the Shinkansen project was implemented.